fenago/Grokking-Deep-Learning/Lab_2.md

-I Introduction to neural learning

 Alpha in code
-Where does our “alpha” parameter come into play?
+Where does our "alpha" parameter come into play?
 You just learned that alpha reduces the weight update so it doesn’t overshoot.
 How does this affect the code?
 Well, you were updating the weights according to the following formula: weight = weight - derivative